South Pole: 1950–present

 On 30 December 1989, Arved Fuchs and Reinhold Messner were the first to traverse Antarctica via the South Pole without animal or motorized help, using only skis and the help of wind.
 Two women, Victoria E. Murden and Shirley Metz, reached the pole by land on 17 January 1989.

-The fastest unsupported journey to the Geographic South Pole from the ocean is 22 days, 6 hours and 8 minutes from Hercules Inlet and was set in 2024 by French polar explorer Vincent Colliard, who beat the precious solo record set in 2011 by Norwegian adventurer Christian Eide, and the one set in 2009 by American Todd Carmichael of 39 days and seven hours, and the previous group record also set in 2009 of 33 days and 23 hours.
+The fastest unsupported journey to the Geographic South Pole from the ocean is 22 days, 6 hours and 8 minutes from Hercules Inlet and was set in 2024 by French polar explorer Vincent Colliard, who beat the previous solo record set in 2011 by Norwegian adventurer Christian Eide, and the one set in 2009 by American Todd Carmichael of 39 days and seven hours; and the previous group record, also set in 2009, of 33 days and 23 hours.

 The fastest solo, unsupported and unassisted trek to the South Pole by a woman was achieved by Hannah McKeand from the UK in 2006.
 She made the journey in 39 days 9 hours 33 minutes.
-She started on 19 November 2006 and finished on 28 December 2006.
+She started on 19 November 2006 and finished on 28 December.

 During the 2011–2012 summer, separate expeditions by Norwegian Aleksander Gamme and Australians James Castrission and Justin Jones jointly claimed the first unsupported trek without dogs or kites from the Antarctic coast to the South Pole and back.
 The two expeditions started from Hercules Inlet a day apart, with Gamme starting first, but completing according to plan the last few kilometers together.
 As Gamme traveled alone he thus simultaneously became the first to complete the task solo.

-On 28 December 2018, Captain Lou Rudd became the first Briton to cross the Antarctic unassisted via the South Pole, and the second person to make the journey in 56 days.
+On 28 December 2018, Captain Lou Rudd became the first Briton to cross Antarctica unassisted via the South Pole, and the second person to make the journey in 56 days.
 In January 2025, Norwegian Karen Kyllesø became the youngest person to ski to the pole solo and unassisted.
 The record had previously been held since 7 January 2024 by Frenchman Pierre Hedan, aged 26, and earlier by Mollie Hughes who was 29 when, on 10 January 2020, she became the youngest person to ski to the pole.